Chronolabs-Cooperative/Zones-API-PHP/README.md

 # Installation

 Copy the contents of this archive/repository to the run time environment, configue apache2, ngix or iis to resolve the path of this repository and run the HTML Installer.

+## Clients for the API

+There is a XOOPS Module client for this api it is or will be found at the following path:~ https://github.com/Chronolabs-Cooperative/ZonesAPIClient-Module-Xoops25